Statewide Hospitality Fee

 Go to > top

-This is an annual fee.
-By statute, the full fee is collected for each calendar year that an establishment was in operation, including the partial year in which an establishment begins operations.
+- The full fee is collected for each calendar year that an establishment was in operation, including the partial year in which an establishment begins operations.

 Go to > top